 The dermaPACE is new medical device for wound care.
 It is FDA approved (U.S. Food and Drug Administration) for treating venous stasis ulcers and diabetic foot ulcers.
 It uses sonic shock waves to stimulate healing in a variety of different types of wounds.
 Additionally, the dermaPACE device is approved by many international regulators to treat chronic and acute conditions of the skin and subcutaneous soft tissues (the tissue under the skin).

 The body’s physiological responses to the application of shock wave treatment has been researched for over 3 decades.
-It’s safety and efficacy has been well documented over those 30 years.
+Its safety and efficacy has been well documented over those 30 years.
 However, several of the most clinically relevant developments regarding tissue regeneration were discovered recently.
-Peer-reviewed, scientific studies and the extensiveness of literature examining medical shock wave therapy is thoroughly documented.
-The results (both individually and collectively) paint a strong picture of the potential benefits that PACE based treatments can offer those suffering from painful wounds.
-While more research can undoubtedly better our understanding of the possible advantages, there already exists a vast body of compelling evidence.
+Peer-reviewed, scientific studies examining medical shock wave therapy is thoroughly documented.
+The results paint a strong picture of the potential benefits that PACE based treatments can offer those suffering from painful wounds.

 Medical innovators originally designed Shockwave treatment to treat kidney stones back in the 1990’s.
-Over the interceding three decades, researchers and practitioners have collected a wealth of data and medical experience in the realm of Shockwave therapies.
-These practical lessons have been combined with advancements in engineering to produce a medical tool like none other on the market.
+Over the next three decades, researchers and practitioners have collected a wealth of data and medical experience in the realm of Shockwave therapies.
+These practical lessons have been combined with advancements in engineering to produce an advanced medical tool.
 The state-of-the-art dermaPACE device represents the gold standard in Shockwave technologies.
 Optimizing quality, efficacy and safety were at the heart of the development process.
 The dermaPACE has undergone comprehensive clinical studies and rigorous testing to confirm its safety and efficiency.

 Breaking Down Biofilm

 Just as with many biological processes, there are several different pathways and stages of wound healing.
-One of them, is the inflammatory (or swelling) stage.
-While there is a misconception out there that swelling is bad and should be avoided, it is in fact a necessary step in the healing process.
+One of them is the inflammatory, or swelling, stage.
+There is a misconception that swelling is bad and should be avoided.
+Swelling is a necessary step in the healing process.
 PACE treatment will trigger an immediate inflammatory response.
 You might be asking yourself, “how does that help?”
 Well, swelling signals the body to initiate certain actions to repair any damage in the area.